open-guides/og-aws/README.md

 ### APIs and SDKs

 -	**SDKs** for using AWS APIs are available in most major languages, with [Go](https://github.com/aws/aws-sdk-go), [iOS](https://github.com/aws/aws-sdk-ios), [Java](https://github.com/aws/aws-sdk-java), [JavaScript](https://github.com/aws/aws-sdk-js), [Python](https://github.com/boto/boto3), [Ruby](https://github.com/aws/aws-sdk-ruby), and [PHP](https://github.com/aws/aws-sdk-php) being most heavily used.
 AWS maintains [a short list](http://docs.aws.amazon.com/AmazonCloudFront/latest/APIReference/AWSLibraries.html), but the [awesome-aws list](https://github.com/donnemartin/awesome-aws#sdks-and-samples) is the most comprehensive and current.
 Note [support for C++](https://github.com/donnemartin/awesome-aws#c-sdk) is [still new](https://aws.amazon.com/blogs/aws/introducing-the-aws-sdk-for-c/).
+-	**Retry logic**: An important aspect to consider whenever using SDKs is error handling; under heavy use, a wide variety of failures, from programming errors to throttling to AWS-related outages or failures, can be expected to occur.
+SDKs typically implement [**exponential backoff**](https://docs.aws.amazon.com/general/latest/gr/api-retries.html) to address this, but this may need to be understood and adjusted over time for some applications.
+For example, it is often helpful to alert on some error codes and not on others.

 ### Boto